wizzrno/EPITECH_1_PROJECT/Minishell2/Readme.md

-To compile this project you need to :
+To test this project you need to :
 - compile all the files with make command
 - run the program with ./mysh